 Infinity+1 Sword: Nuclear weapons, at least from The Sixties until The New Tens.
 First, you need a lot of highly educated scientists who are willing to create them.
 Then you need the laboratory facilities and parts and, of course, a supply of highly enriched uranium at the very least.
 Then you need a delivery system strong enough to deliver them at range without vulnerability to defenses.
 Then you need a major nuclear-armed nation to back your entry into the nuclear club (usually a member of NATO, though the Warsaw Pact was good enough until The Great Politics Mess-Up) and a convincing cause for why you need nuclear deterrence and aren't just going to nuke anyone for looking at you funny, so the existing members of the nuclear club don't see your nation as a "rogue state" and attack you or sanction you or both.
 Then, whether you are one of those major nations or a newbie to the club, you have to secure both your peacetime and military nuclear facilities and keep them secure.
 You also have to develop a strong warning system that informs you on when someone else has launched against you, and maintain intelligence on all other nuclear-armed nations or ally with them.
 Then there's the physical maintenance of the weapons and facilities themselves...

-Infraction Distraction: Often done by criminals and others on the wrong side of the law or the system which they are in - for two reasons, to look "innocent but not too innocent," and to provide something lesser to be charged with if they are caught.
+Infraction Distraction: Often done by criminals and others on the wrong side of the law or the system which they are in - for two reasons, to look "innocent but not too innocent", and to provide something lesser to be charged with if they are caught.

 Innocent Fanservice Girl: Show any person over the age of, say, 50 a picture of a random high school in America, and they'll likely insist this is what's going on.
 Also, the prevalence of Girls Gone Wild videos also leads one to think that the average drunken party coed may teeter into this area after 3-4 shots.

 Innocently Insensitive: Asperger's Syndrome, social isolation in general, and being a Fish out of Water can all cause this.
 Also can happen with people who aren't necessarily familiar with how a culture or subculture operates and what is and is not considered offensive/rude/racist/etcetera.
+This can also be a problem with international communication including international media generally, since what is considered offensive in one country might not be considered offensive elsewhere.
+People in other countries might not even be aware a particular racial/ethnic stereotype exists at all, or that a particular word is considered a slur overseas.

 Inspector Javert: While it's probably not a good idea to list the Real Life examples, they have existed.
 Prosecuting attorneys are even more notorious for it than police officers.